BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 * analysis to determine if feature space types map to particular hardware

-The development of ODE results in a reliable benchmark suite with multiple problem sizes and high precision measurements.
+The development of EOD results in a reliable benchmark suite with multiple problem sizes and high precision measurements.
-This allows for reproducible results to be generated quickly, and over a range of heterogenous accelerator devices.
+This allows for reproducible results to be generated quickly, and over a range of heterogeneous accelerator devices.
 For this thesis 15 devices were used -- and tested on -- to produce a full set of execution times and other performance metrics over all 12 applications and 42 kernels.
 The performance metrics allow direct evaluation of devices.